 Our vision for reconciliation is that of a united Australia where Aboriginal and Torres Strait Islander peoples, heritage and culture are valued and celebrated both in Australia and overseas so as to enhance our reputation as a multi-cultural country which respects the rights of the first Australians and of people from all nations.

 The department’s work

 Promoting art and culture overseas

-We also represent Australian Indigenous issues internationally, and have a dedicated Human Rights and Indigenous Issues Section in our International Organisations and Legal Division.
-Each year we send selected Indigenous employees to the United Nations Permanent Forum on Indigenous Issues (UNPFII) meeting in New York.
-This provides the opportunity for our Indigenous staff to make a practical contribution to Australia's engagement at the UNPFII and to contribute as Aboriginal and Torres Strait Islander individuals to the highest level Indigenous forum in the multilateral system.
+We also represent Australian Indigenous issues internationally, and have a dedicated Human Rights and Indigenous Issues Section in our International Multilateral Policy Division.
+Each year we provide an opportunity for selected Indigenous employees to the United Nations Permanent Forum on Indigenous Issues (UNPFII) meeting in New York.
+This provides the opportunity for our Indigenous staff to make a practical contribution to Australia's engagement at the UNPFII and to contribute as Aboriginal and Torres Strait Islander individuals to the highest-level Indigenous forum in the multilateral system.

 Torres Strait Treaty